Josh Giddey NBA Preview vs. the Nets

-Josh Giddey and his Oklahoma City Thunder teammates match up versus the Brooklyn Nets on Sunday at 7:00 PM ET.
+Josh Giddey and the Oklahoma City Thunder match up versus the Brooklyn Nets at 7:30 PM ET on Friday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.